Mulberry Charlotte Russe

 problem I run into year after year is a serious check after potting on.
 The plants slowly go pale in colour eventually

-turning yellow and shrivvel.
+turning yellow and shrivel.
 Sometimes they recover growing new leaves.
 Last year, I was lucky and plants, although

 Sometimes the young plants are healthy but suffer when planted out even though I've dug in winter, manured and much later, checked ph, and limed.
 Last year was good, this year is looking like a disaster again.